 1997: The Stanley Cup returns to Hockeytown for the first time in 42 years.

 The Detroit Red Wings complete a sweep of the Philadelphia Flyers with a 2-1 victory in Game 4 of the Final at Joe Louis Arena to win their first championship since 1955.
 Nicklas Lidstrom scores late in the first period to put the Red Wings up 1-0, and Darren McCarty makes it 2-0 at 13:02 of the second.
-Goaltender Mike Vernon makes 26 saves, allowing only a goal by Eric Lindros with 15 seconds remaining.
+Goalie Mike Vernon makes 26 saves, allowing only a goal by Eric Lindros with 15 seconds remaining in the third period.

 One year after being benched for Detroit's final 10 playoff games, Vernon wins the Conn Smythe Trophy as postseason MVP with a 16-4 record, a 1.76 goals-against average and a .927 save percentage.

-1976: Denis Potvin of the New York Islanders breaks Bobby Orr's eight-year lock on the Norris Trophy when he's named the NHL's top defenseman for the 1975-76 season.
-Potvin's teammate Bryan Trottier wins the Calder Trophy as the League's top rookie.
+1976: Denis Potvin of the New York Islanders ends Bobby Orr's eight-year lock on the Norris Trophy when he's voted as the NHL's top defenseman for the 1975-76 season.
+Islanders center Bryan Trottier wins the Calder Trophy as the League's top rookie.

-1989: Wayne Gretzky becomes the first player in NHL history to win the same award nine times when he is named the recipient of the Hart Trophy as MVP.
-This one comes after his first season with the Los Angeles Kings; he won the previous eight playing with the Edmonton Oilers.
+1989: Wayne Gretzky becomes the first player in NHL history to take home the same award nine times when he's voted as winner of the Hart Trophy as MVP.
+This one comes after his first season with the Los Angeles Kings; the previous eight come with the Edmonton Oilers.

-Video: Memories: Gretzky wins his ninth Hart Tophy
+Video: Memories: Gretzky wins his ninth Hart Trophy

-1993: John LeClair scores at 14:37 of overtime to give the visiting Montreal Canadiens a 3-2 win against the Los Angeles Kings in Game 4 of the Final.
+1993: John LeClair scores at 14:37 of overtime to give the Montreal Canadiens a 3-2 win against the Los Angeles Kings in Game 4 of the Final at the Forum in Inglewood, California.
 It's the Canadiens' NHL-record 10th straight playoff overtime win.
-LeClair beats goalie Kelly Hrudey to become the second player in NHL history to score an overtime goal in back-to-back games during the Final.
-The first was Don Raleigh of the New York Rangers in 1950.
+LeClair beats goalie Kelly Hrudey to become the second player in NHL history to score an overtime goal in back-to-back games during the Final, joining Don Raleigh of the New York Rangers in 1950.

 Video: Memories: Canadiens win 10 straight OT games

-2006: Cam Ward becomes the first rookie goaltender to earn a shutout in the Final since Montreal's Patrick Roy in 1986 when the Carolina Hurricanes defeat the Edmonton Oilers 5-0 in Game 2 at RBC Center.
+2006: Cam Ward becomes the first rookie goalie to earn a shutout in the Final since Roy with the Canadiens in 1986 when the Carolina Hurricanes defeat the Edmonton Oilers 5-0 in Game 2 at RBC Center.
 Center Matt Cullen assists on three of the five goals by Carolina, which takes a 2-0 lead in the best-of-7 series.